Infancy Gospel of Thomas: Content

-When Joseph and Mary's neighbors complain, they are miraculously struck blind by Jesus.
-Jesus then starts receiving lessons, but arrogantly tries to teach the teacher, instead, upsetting the teacher who suspects supernatural origins.
+When Joseph and Mary's neighbours complain, Jesus miraculously strikes them blind.
+Jesus starts receiving lessons, but instead he tries to teach the teacher, which upsets the teacher who suspects supernatural origins.
 Jesus is amused by this suspicion, which he confirms, and revokes all his earlier apparent cruelty.
 Subsequently, he resurrects a friend who is killed when he falls from a roof, and heals another who cuts his foot with an axe.

 After various other demonstrations of supernatural ability, new teachers try to teach Jesus, but he proceeds to explain the law to them instead.
-Another set of miracles is mentioned in which Jesus heals his brother, who is bitten by a snake, and two others, who have died from different causes.
+Another set of miracles is mentioned, in which Jesus heals his brother, who is bitten by a snake, and two others, who have died from different causes.
 Finally, the text recounts the episode in Luke in which Jesus, aged 12, teaches in the temple.

 Although the miracles seem quite randomly inserted into the text, three miracles are before and three are after each of the sets of lessons.
 The structure of the story is essentially: